CorvetteCole/GotoSleep/README.md

 - Fix bug where "clesr GDPR preferences" is visible to US users

+- Fix bug where the rating box doesn't disappear smoothly

 ~~- Add in-app purchase for a donation in about page~~ **DONE**

 ~~- Add separate content_main layout for devices with a low DPI so that the text background looks right~~ **DONE**